On integral rigidity in Seiberg-Witten theory: -spaces

 In this case, $\hat{C}_*(Y,\spin)$ is a filtered complex for which $p$ is a filtered map with associated graded map the natural inclusion; the associated graded complexes are

-It follows from the equation (\ref{connecting-map}) that the associated graded map of $\bar{m}_*(W)$ determines the associated graded map of $\hat{m}_*(W)$.
-The former is zero for $b^+(W) > 0$ (cf. \cite[Section $27.2$]{KM}) and was computed in Theorem \ref{thm:constant-term} for $b^+(W) = 0$.
-We record the result as a lemma in the specific case of interest, where the two ends coincide.
+Moving to the cobordism maps, there are two distinct cases to analyze: \begin{itemize} \item if $b^+(W) > 0$, after choosing a perturbation by a self-dual form as in \cite[Section $27.2$]{KM}, there are no reducible solutions on the cobordism so that $\bar{m}_*(W)$ vanishes and therefore $\hat{m}_*(W)$ vanishes as well because $p$ is injective. \item if $b^+(W) =0$, working in the setup of Section \ref{negative} it follows from the equation (\ref{connecting-map}) that the associated graded map of $\bar{m}_*(W)$ determines the associated graded map of $\hat{m}_*(W)$, and we determined the former in Theorem \ref{thm:constant-term}. \end{itemize} We record these observations as a lemma in the specific case of interest, where the two ends coincide. \begin{lemma} If $(Y, \spin)$ is an $RSF$-space, the complex $\hat{C}_*(Y, \spin_Y; \Gamma_\eta)$ is a filtered complex.
+If $(W, \spin_W, \nu)$ is a cobordism from $(Y, \spin, \eta)$ to itself, the map $\hat{m}_*(W)$ satisfies for $b^+(W) = 0$, and is zero on the nose otherwise. \end{lemma}